cea-hpc/modules/doc/source/design/conflict-unload.rst

 * A DepRe module of a ConUn module, may also be a ReqLo of loading module

-  * DepRe and ReqLo do not interact here, as DepRe is managed locally by the ConUn evaluation.
-DepRe is found loaded when it is also found to be a ReqLo.
+  * DepRe is unloaded locally by the ConUn evaluation but reloaded at the end of the overall evaluation.
+It if is also a ReqLo, it will be reloaded when the ReqLo is expressed, instead of being reloaded at the very end.
+  * When DepRe is reloaded as ReqLo, it currently looses its extra tags and gets the auto-loaded tag applied.

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: